 The National Plan for Indigenous Peoples of Paraguay

-Building on the experience in supporting the Government of Paraguay on FPIC; in Panama FAO Indigenous Peoples Unit, FAO Development Law Service, the Sub-regional and Regional FAO offices are providing technical support to the Government in the drafting process of the national regulatory framework of Law No. 37 on Indigenous Peoples’ Free, Prior and Informed Consent.
+Drawing upon their expertise in assisting the Government of Paraguay with FPIC, the FAO Indigenous Peoples Unit, the FAO Development Law Service, as well as the Sub-regional and Regional FAO offices in Panama, are currently offering technical support to the Government in the development of the national regulatory framework for Law No. 37 on Indigenous Peoples' Free, Prior, and Informed Consent.